KennethJAllen/generative-pixel-art/README.md

 <img src="./assets/blob/lines.png" width="80%" alt="blob lines"/>

 5) Find the grid spacing by filtering outliers and taking the median of the spacings, then complete the mesh.
+Cluster points that are closeby together.

 <img src="./assets/blob/mesh.png" width="80%" alt="blob mesh"/>